djfdat/phaser-typescript-vscode-boilerplate/README.md

 8. Press *F5* to start the webserver.

 9. Open [localhost:5858] in your favorite web browser.
-To modify this port, make sure to update the port number in [.vscode/launch.json](.vscode/launch.json) and [server/server.js](server/server.js).
+To modify this port update the port number in [.vscode/launch.json](.vscode/launch.json) and [server/server.js](server/server.js).

+*Note:* Steps 1-3 only need to be done once per machine.

 ## Project Structure Overview

 ### [/.vscode](/.vscode)
 Contains [VS Code] project setup to handle compiling typescript code and running the webserver.
 Only needed if you are using VS Code for these purposes.
+If you're just using the project structure, this folder can be deleted.

 ### [/bin](/bin)
 Directory of all output files that can be directly uploaded to host your game files.